How to Transfer Cryptocurrency From one Wallet to Another (i.e. how to Send/Receive or Withdraw/Deposit Bitcoin

 This process of sending and receiving cryptocurrencies like Bitcoin, Litecoin, Ether, etc. can differ slightly between wallets (as each coin has its own set of wallet options in which that cryptocurrency can be stored), but in general:

 - Go to the send/receive screen (by clicking the tab or button that says this or shows the proper icon).

 - Choose whether you want to send or receive cryptocurrency.
 TIP: In general you must only send and receive like-coins.
-Meaning, you can only send/receive Bitcoin-to-Bitcoin, Litecoin-to-Litecoin, etc. (you can’t, for example, send Bitcoin to an Ethereum wallet).
+Meaning, you can only send/receive Bitcoin-to-Bitcoin, Litecoin-to-Litecoin, etc. (you can’t, for example, send Bitcoin to an Ethereum wallet or even Bitcoin to a Bitcoin Cash wallet).

 - For receiving: You don’t have to do anything except share your public wallet address with the sender.
 If you are in person, you can do this by letting them scan a QR code (if your wallet offers that).

 If you are still uncertain, just look up the FAQ for the wallet you are using to verify you have the steps down.
 Check out the video below for more.